 1. Free – Trevor Hall

 Trevor Hall wrote Free after his flight was delayed for seven hours, making him late to arrive for a performance in Squamish, Canada.
-He arrived at the Vancouver airport at 3am and rushed to the festival; during the drive the sun began to rise over the ocean, and he realised that if he wasn’t late he never would have witnessed that amazing scene.
-So yeah, we added this because travelling can be stressful but it’s a lot better than sitting at a desk, so it’s important to keep that in mind if you start getting worked up with late flights, lost baggage, or whatever else gets thrown at ya.
+He arrived at Vancouver airport at 3am and rushed to the festival.
+During the drive the sun began to rise over the ocean, and he realised that if he wasn’t late he never would have witnessed that amazing scene.
+Travelling can be stressful at times, but above all else it’s a privilege and a gift.
+We can handle late flights, lost baggage, or whatever else it throws at us!

 2. Guaranteed – Eddie Vedder

 This song was an instant classic.
 Eddie Vedder wrote Guaranteed for the film “Into The Wild”, which you should definitely watch (or read the book!) if you aren’t familiar with the story.
-It’s all about going back to the basics, living a simple life, and being free to do as you please; listen to the lyrics and we think you’ll pick up on that no problem.
+It’s all about going back to the basics, living a simple life and being free to do as you please.

 3. Big Sur – Jack Johnson

 What’s a travel playlist without some Jack Johnson?
-Big Sur definitely has some tropical, surfy vibes; but we like listening to it no matter what setting we’re in.
-It’s perfect for a travel playlist because it’s about about briefly escaping the things we can’t avoid in life, being surrounded by your best friends, and getting lost in conversations that only end because you have to go to bed.
+Big Sur gives us tropical, surfy vibes, but we like listening to it wherever we are.
+It’s about about briefly escaping the things we can’t avoid in life, being surrounded by your best friends and getting lost in conversations that only end because you have to go to bed.
+Sound familiar?

 4. New York – Cat Power

 Cat Power’s cover of “New York, New York” is one of our favourites by far.
-The song was originally written for Martin Scorsese’s film New York, New York (sorry for saying New York so much…), and was re-recorded by Frank Sinatra in 1979, which is the most popular version of the song now.
-Anyways, the song is about the stiff competition and valuable rewards that can be obtained in New York City, and it makes us want to go there every time we hear it.
+The song was originally written for Martin Scorsese’s film New York, New York (sorry for saying New York so much) and was re-recorded by Frank Sinatra in 1979, which is the most famous version of the song.
+But we think this version is super special!
+The song is about the stiff competition and valuable rewards that can be found in New York City, and it makes us want to go there every time we hear it.

 5. Step Out – José González

-Step Out was written for the film “The Secret Life Of Walter Mitty”, which if you’ve seen the movie, you’ll understand why it had to be included in the playlist.
-This song (and the film) is all about getting out of your comfort zone and leaving behind the things that make you feel too “at home”, so it’s pretty perfect for our purposes!
+Step Out was written for the film “The Secret Life Of Walter Mitty”, which if you’ve seen you’ll understand why it had to be included in the playlist.
+This song (and the film) is all about getting out of your comfort zone and leaving behind the things that make you feel too “at home”, so it’s pretty perfect for us!